mirakc/mirakc/docker/testbed/README.md

-# docker-testbed
+# testbed

-## What's docker-testbed
+## What's testbed

-docker-testbed is an integration test environment for mirakc, built using Docker.
+testbed is an integration test environment for mirakc, built using containers.

-The docker-testbed is constructed with two containers listed below:
+The testbed is constructed with two containers listed below:

 * epgstation-v1
   * EPGStation v1 built using [./epgstation/Dockerfile](./epgstation/Dockerfile)